-John Hunter: Teaching with the World Peace Game -- a TED Talk by 4th grade teacher John Hunter about an incredible role play project he uses with his students to develop skills of critical analysis, reasoning, emotional intelligence, and much more.
+John Hunter: Teaching with the World Peace Game -- a TED Talk by a 4th grade teacher, John Hunter, about an incredible role play project he uses with his students to develop skills of critical analysis, reasoning, emotional intelligence, and much more.
 A very inspiring video and an amazing teacher and man!

 Education Week Coverage of School Violence and Safety Issues -- go to the home page and search using school violence and other related terms.

 Dear Colleague Letter Sent by U.S. Dept. of Education and Office of Civil Rights -- In October of 2010, the U.S. Department of Education and Office of Civil Rights sent a letter to all public schools in the country clearly stating that educators may be held liable, under U.S. civil rights law, if they fail to address bullying/harassment based on race, color, national origin, sex, or disability.
 The letter said, “The statutes that OCR enforces include Title VI of the Civil Rights Act of 1964 (Title VI), which prohibits discrimination on the basis of race, color, or national origin; Title IX of the Education Amendments of 1972 (Title IX), which prohibits discrimination on the basis of sex; Section 504 of the Rehabilitation Act of 1973 (Section 504); and Title II of the Americans with Disabilities Act of 1990 (Title II).
 Section 504 and Title II prohibit discrimination on the basis of disability.
 School districts may violate these civil rights statutes and the Department’s implementing regulations when peer harassment based on race, color, national origin, sex, or disability is sufficiently serious that it creates a hostile environment and such harassment is encouraged, tolerated, not adequately addressed, or ignored by school employees."